Bai Baianai

-Bai Baianai (Old Turkic: 𐰉𐰀𐰖 𐰉𐰀𐰖𐰀𐰣𐰀𐰖) is the Yakut spirit of forests, animals and patron of hunters.
+Bai Baianai (Old Turkic: 𐰉𐰖:𐰉𐰖𐰣𐰖) is the Yakut spirit of forests, animals and patron of hunters.
 Hunters light fires and pray that their work will pass fertile and without accidents.
 In some cultures, she protects children.
 She is considered a protector of the lineage.

 Description

 Baianai in ancient times was the Turkic goddess of wildlife, wealth and fertility.
 She was worshipped throughout what is now called as Altai and Sakha.
 Her name means "rich, fertile, wealthy".
 She was the daughter of Kayra.

 Baianai is sometimes a woodland fairy or protector spirit found in Turkic-Altaic folklore and mythology.
 In Central Asia she is known as Payna.
 There are three Baianais: